Planning Ahead for Travel Emergencies

 Keep medicines in their original containers.
 Doing so will ensure you have all the information you might need ? medicine name, dosage, warnings, interactions ? with you.
 If you take more than one medication and use a pill dispenser, wait until you reach your destination to fill the dispenser.

 Check labels for warnings about how medications may increase your body's sensitivity to the sun, heat, or cold.
 If you are pregnant or have a chronic health condition, check with your doctor about the potential effect of conditions you may encounter while traveling.

 Wear an identification bracelet with detailed medical information if you have a chronic or life-threatening condition.

 If you suffer from respiratory or food allergies, ask your doctor for advice on how to manage them while traveling.

-Pack a small first-aid kit that includes bandages, antiseptic and antibiotic ointments, anti-itch cream, antihistamines, upset-stomach remedies, anti-diarrhea medicine, tweezers, and pain/fever relievers.
+Pack a small first-aid kit that includes bandages, antiseptic and antibiotic ointments, anti-itch cream, antihistamines, upset-stomach remedies, anti-diarrhea medicine, tweezers, and pain or fever relievers.

-Ask your doctor or pharmacist for advice about when to take your regular scheduled medications if you'll cross more than one time zone.
+Ask your doctor or pharmacist for advice about when to take your regular scheduled medications if you'll cross more than 1 time zone.

 If traveling with children, make sure all medication containers have child-resistant caps.

 Also follow these suggestions if you're traveling outside the United States: